Stoxum/casinocoin-dev-portal/content/concept-accounts.md

-# CSC Ledger Accounts
+# STM Ledger Accounts

-An "Account" in the CSC Ledger represents a holder of CSC and a sender of [transactions](reference-transaction-format.html).
+An "Account" in the STM Ledger represents a holder of STM and a sender of [transactions](reference-transaction-format.html).
 The core elements of an account are:

 - An identifying **address**, such as `cDarPNJEpCnpBZSfmcquydockkePkjPGA2`
-- An **CSC balance**.
-Some of this CSC is set aside for the [Reserve](concept-reserves.html).
+- An **STM balance**.
+Some of this STM is set aside for the [Reserve](concept-reserves.html).
 - A **sequence number**, starting at 1 and increasing with each transaction sent from this account.
 No transaction can be included in a ledger unless the transaction's sequence number matches its sender's next sequence number.
 - A **history of transactions** that affected this account and its balances.
 - One or more ways to [authorize transactions](reference-transaction-format.html#authorizing-transactions), possibly including: